typestreamio/typestream/README.md

 ![enriching with TypeStream](/assets/vhs/enrich.gif?raw=true)

 As you can see from the previous command, in the spirit of UNIX, we used cut to extract the country field from the response.
-Here's the kick with TypeStream, you can use `cut` (and many other Unix commands) on streams as well:
+Here's the kick, you can use `cut` (and many other Unix commands) on streams as well:

 ```sh
 $ typestream